openNDS/openNDS/docs/source/traffic.rst

 	# Defaults 0
 	# Integer values only
 	#
-	# If the client average data rate exceeds the value set here, the client will be blocked
+	# If the client average data rate exceeds the value set here, the client will be rate limited
 	# Values are in kb/s
 	# If set to 0, there is no limit
 	#